 Escrow is an account that holds your funds for earnest money, down payment, and closing costs, as well as the purchase funds from your mortgage lender.
 At closing, all funds will be distributed to the applicable parties for a stress-free closing on your home.

 How long do you pay escrow?

 The real estate escrow fee is a one-time charge that you pay as part of your closing costs.

 Your mortgage escrow is paid with your monthly mortgage payment to cover property tax and insurance payments.
 Mortgage escrows typically last the length of the mortgage.

 Escrow is a valuable and essential tool in the purchase process, providing security for both the buyer and seller of the property.

 Mortgage escrows help the buyer manage their taxes and insurance payments.
 They are free of charge and provide easy budgeting for home buyers.

 A Final Word

-If you’re still not sure what escrow is and how escrow works, or if you have other questions about your real estate transaction, contact us at homebuyer.com.
+If you’re still not sure what escrow is and how escrow works, contact us in the chat.